Back to projects

 DTO immutability

-All data transfer objects must be annotated @psalm-immutable to prevent accidental mutation after construction.
+All must be annotated @psalm-immutable to prevent accidental mutation after construction.
 The plugin also auto-fixes: if the annotation is missing, it adds it.

 class UserResponseDTO {